emabee/rust-hdbconnect/CONTRIBUTING.md

 - ./hdbconnect/Cargo.toml
 - ./hdbconnect_async/Cargo.toml
 - ./hdbconnect_impl/Cargo.toml
-- qualify.crs
+- ./scripts/qualify.rs
 - README.md

 ### Qualify

-Run `./scripts/qualify.crs` and make sure that all checks pass.
+Run `./scripts/qualify.rs` and make sure that all checks pass.
 Do not submit if this is not given!

 Ideally, do it twice with two different database backends (HANA2 and HANA Cloud).